Envirometrix/PredictiveSoilMapping/main.md

--   *Review of the variation in soil property definitions and in methods to assess the attribute, including listings of several of the most widely used conversion functions cited from literature and with emphasis on harmonisation or conversion to the reference method*.
+-   *Review of the variation in soil property definitions and in methods to assess the attribute, including listings of several of the most widely used conversion functions cited from literature, and with emphasis on harmonization or conversion to the reference method*.

 We also identify, and review, a number of other widely used measurement methods, in addition to our selected standard methods.
 We describe if and